How to Make Homemade Flower Lotion BarsOriginally published on April, 13th 2021. Last updated on September 10th, 2022 Skip to Recipe

 I’d love to hear how you use your lotion bars and see the result of what you make!
 If you make this recipe, please tag me on Instagram (@mytinylagunakitchen).
 I can’t wait to see what you come up with!

 Lotion Bar Recipe

-- Make your Calendula Infused Olive Oil the day or 4-6 weeks before making the salve.
+- Make your Calendula Infused Olive Oil the day of or 4-6 weeks before making the lotion bars.